austind9999/Taskerbot/README.rst

 Usage
 =====

-Taskerbot can be invoked by any comment or moderator report containing one of the following commands:
+TaskerbotRecode can be invoked by any comment, flair, or moderator report containing one of the following commands:

 - ``!rule {reason} [note]``: **removes a thread, leaving an appropriate flair